SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 How important is the H1 and heading hierarchy?

-The fix is one H1 per page, written like a short version of the title.
 Multiple H1s won’t break ranking on their own, John Mueller said as much in 2019, but they confuse assistive technology and they invite Google to pick the wrong one for the SERP.
 Keep one.

 What does schema markup actually do for visibility?